mongodb/specifications/source/client-side-encryption/tests/README.rst

 Test Setup: RangeOpts
 `````````````````````
+Each test listed in the cases below must pass for all supported data types unless it is stated the type should be skipped.

-Each range explicit encryption test requires each data type to use a different ``RangeOpts``.
+Each data type must use a different ``RangeOpts``.
 Use these ``RangeOpts`` for each of the supported types:

 #.
 Double